-- Building code requirements, utility application, and proper selection of construction materials must be observed in planning.
-Prerequisite: DR-1105.
-(5,2,6) - DDT 2063-Map and Topographical Drawing.
+- DDT 2063-Map and Topographical Drawing.
 Selected drafting techniques are applied to problems of making maps, traverses, plot plans, plan and profile drawings using maps and field survey data.
 Prerequisite: DR-1105.
 (3,2,2) - DDT 2073-Piping, Sheetmetal and Electrical Drafting.
 An advanced course in drafting, techniques and knowledge are employed in the planning of mechanical and electrical objectives.
 Efficient use of applicable handbooks and code books is an integral part of this course.
-Prerequisite: DR-1105.
-(3,2,2) - DDT 2085-Hull Drafting and Design.
+Prerequisite: DR-1105 (3,2,2) - DDT 2085-Hull Drafting and Design.
 The body of a ship, including shell plating, framing, decks, and bulkheads will be drawn in detail from an offset book and blueprints.
 Other component parts such as stringers, beams and pillows will also be detailed.
 Prerequisite: DR-1105.
 (5,2,6) - DDT 2093-Technical Illustration.
 This course is designed to translate orthographic blueprints into three dimensional drawings by the following methods; isometric, perspective and oblique.
-Prerequisite: DR-1105 (3,2,2) - DDT 2103-Marine Piping and Sheetmetal Drafting.
+Prerequisite: DR-1105.
+(3,2,2) - DDT 2103-Marine Piping and Sheetmetal Drafting.
 A course designed to acquaint the student with the various fittings used in marine piping and the symbols used in drawing them.
 Pipe layouts, in both multiview and isometric, are made to bring out the importance of clearance and possible interference in the installation.
 Sheetmetal drafting gives the student a knowledge of layout and installation procedures for both the duct and plate work required in a ship.
 Prerequisite: DR-1105.
 (3,2,2) - DDT 2125-Structural Design and Strength of Materials.
 This course is designed to give basic understanding of the strength of materials.
 It covers the following topics: simple stresses, strains, physical characteristics of materials, reactions, moments of inertia, and deflections, applications to machine parts and structural parts.
 Problems in the structural detailing and design involve the drawing of beams, columns, connections, stresses and braces.
 Prerequisite: DR-1115.
 (5,2,6) - DDT 2142-Electrical/Electronics Drafting.
 This course provides a working knowledge of electrical/electronics symbols and connectors, circuit schematics, cabling, wire layouts and checking, block diagrams and module representation.
 Prerequisite: DR-1105.
 (2,0,4) - DDT 2153-Sheetmetal Drafting.
 A course in sheetmetal design drawing.
 Drawings are patterns for sheetmetal configurations.
 A review in projections, auxiliary; views and rotated views are followed by instruction and practice problems in developments, trangulations and combination problems.
 Prerequisite: RT-1133.
-(3,1,4)

-DDT 2173-Special Design Problems.
-The preparation of detail drawings or a model starting with the following:
+(3,1,4) - DDT 2173-Special Design Problems.
+The preparation of detail drawings or a model starting with the following: - 1.
+Conception of idea. - 2.
+Design. - 3.
+Preparation of drawing or model. - Writing of Specifications.